al6x/nim/ftext/readme.md

 # Todo

+- Araq suggested to use `strscans`, check it out.
 - Text above section/subsection and page tags turn into text automatically.
 - Autolinks and text{text with special characters}
 - Hash of doc should also include hash of its assets